 Chairman and CEO of Royal Caribbean Cruises, Richard Fain, said: “With Icon class, we move further in the journey to take the smoke out of our smokestacks.
 We are dedicated to innovation, continuous improvement, and environmental responsibility and Icon gives us the opportunity to deliver against all three of these pillars.”

 “Increasing the commitment to LNG makes it easier for suppliers to make their own infrastructure commitments.
 As more ships are built for LNG, the number of ports that support it will grow.”

 Beyond these details, there is currently very little news available.
 It has been confirmed that, although the ships will be able to accommodate 5,000 passengers, they will not be quite as large as the record-breaking Harmony of the Seas.
 It has also been confirmed that the two ships will be constructed at the Meyer shipyard in Turku, Finland, with contracts set to be finalised before the end of the year.

 Last month, it was confirmed that Royal Caribbean had filed a trademark application for ‘Icon of the Seas’ and, in line with previous fleets, it is likely that this could be the name of the first brand new vessel.

 Royal Caribbean have wowed and amazed cruisers with features on board recent ships from the Oasis and Quantum-Class fleets.
 More efforts have been made across the industry in recent years to ensure cruise ships reduce their greenhouse gas emissions and their effect on the environment.
 This could potentially lead to cruising becoming one of the most environmentally friendly ways to travel.

 If you love travel and are seeking a franchise opportunity that enables you to share your passion with others, why not consider becoming a cruise specialist with the Cruise Franchise?
-If you would like to find out more, contact us via the freephone number above or complete the Online Enquiry Form.
+If you would like to find out more, contact us via the number above or complete an Online Enquiry Form.